 If you’ve ever developed an elearning course, you’ve most likely used an off-the-shelf authoring software tool such as Articulate Storyline or Adobe Captivate.
 You were also likely to have set the reporting settings to reflect the final quiz score or “slides viewed” and call it a day.
 In other words, the scoring and reporting you used did not necessarily make elearning effective.
 They simply ensured there was going to be a record of the training.
 In the age when seemingly everyone is focused on being compliant rather than taking time to produce effective learning interventions, these final quiz scores or percentages of slides viewed have somehow come to mean that the training is (or isn’t) effective.
 However, the aggregate quiz score and course progress reflect only course completion and not necessarily the effectiveness of the training.
 After all, we know that content consumption does not equal skills acquisition.

-So what can you do to tell if the learning course is effective?
+So how can a company tell if elearning course is effective?
 The best option, of course, is to observe the learners’ behavior after completing the training and note any positive changes.
 While this is the ideal approach, in many cases it’s not feasible, so we’ll settle for the closest proxy – learner’s behavior inside the course.
+In fact, collecting and analyzing learning data is becoming a major elearning trend.
 In this article, we will show how to use the Data Cloud widget for Articulate Storyline to gather the learning data that can help us understand the training effectiveness and come up with strategies that can help us make elearning effective.
 Note that while we are using Storyline, the widget is also available for Adobe Captivate.

 Example 1: Pay attention to individual knowledge check answers.